tyc/successfulunittest/manuscript/Let_Get_Testing.md

 Let's say that I need to write a software stack for controlling the PWM signal out of the microcontroller.
 The PWM signal is used to drive a DC motor.

-In general, the duty cycle of the PWM signal.
-The larger the duty cycle, the faster the DC motor will run.
-In a typical application, the software would be used to regulate the speed of the DC motor by continuously adjust the duty cycle.
-The adjustments are based on the measured speed of the DC motor.

 To ease the development of the software, it is a good idea to break the software into two layers.
 The layer that is closer to the hardware is usually known as the device driver, and the layer above it is known as the manager or the handler.
 Together, they are known as a software stack.
 In a more complex software stack, there could be more software modules or layers.

+In general, the duty cycle of the PWM signal is what controls the speed of the DC motor.
+The larger the duty cycle, the faster the DC motor will run.
+In a typical application, the software would be used to regulate the speed of the DC motor by continuously adjust the duty cycle.
+The adjustments are based on the measured speed of the DC motor.
+To write a total software stack to control a DC motor via PWM is a complex task, so I will only implement the setting of the PWM's frequency and duty cycle.

 For this example, I am not going to be use a unit test framework such as Cmocka or Ceedling.
 I want to show the basics of constructing a unit test with all the inner workings, so I will build the unit test using standard development methods.
+I will use `clang` as the compiler and will be calling it via the command line.

 ## Requirements